sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 #### Conditions<a name="conditions"></a>

 A way of creating logic around property values, and/or cloudformation resource configuration.
-Mainly used for checking null values and helping your template work with them
+Mainly used for checking null values and helping your template work with them.

+More information and examples at the [aws docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html)

 ```json
 {